Linaro/lava/doc/v2/results-intro.rst

 Test Raise
 ----------

-Some test definitions are designed to configure or initialise a service or operation or peripheral device.
+Some test definitions are designed to configure or initialize a service or operation or peripheral device.
 If this setup task fails, the later test definitions will fail but that will take time and the failure messages may not be obvious.